Frequently Asked Questions

 Q: How does the Proclamation define affordable housing?

-The Fifth proclamation defines affordable housing as housing that is offered to applicants who earn 0% to 140% of the area median income (AMI).
+The Eighth proclamation defines affordable housing as housing that is offered to applicants who earn 0% to 140% of the area median income (AMI).
 Affordable housing projects may include mixed-use projects, or mixed-income projects where 60% or more of the project’s housing units meet the definition of affordable housing.

 Q: Why was 140% of the area median income (AMI) chosen as the threshold for affordable housing?